ai4os/ai4os-dev-env/README.md

 These two steps will download the repository from GitHub and will build the Docker container locally on your machine.
 You can inspect and modify the `Dockerfile` in order to check what is going on.
-For example, Dockerfile has two ARGs:
+For example, Dockerfile has three ARGs:

+* image: base image (default: tensorflow/tensorflow)
 * tag: to define tag for the Tensorflow Baseimage, e.g. '1.10.0-gpu-py3' (default)
 * pyVer: to specify python version as 'python' (for python2) or 'python3' (for python3)